Yagi91/Yagi91/README.md

 - 🔭 &nbsp; I’m currently volunteering with a tech organization, teaching Frontend Dev and learning DevOps
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Architecture, computer programming, and Mathematics.
-- 💼 &nbsp; Full-stack developer and Designer.
+- 💼 &nbsp; Full-stack developer and interest in ML.
 - 🌱 &nbsp; Enthusiast in full-Stack and Artificial Intelligence.
 - ✍️ &nbsp; Watching universe and trying out the latest design trends as hobbies/side hustles.
 - 😴 &nbsp; I believe, a perfect nap can be the ultimate solution for any stress.